 - Eva’s death and the aftermaths.
 Was it just me or it seemed like they moved forward in two shakes?
 YES, Pro Sir did blame himself for not answering to her suggestion/request YET Wind had told him to not feel guilty but focused on solving the case to seek justice for Eva.
 SO that part made sense.
 Yet I honestly hoped the ending was like several months later OR until Pro Sir and Eva’s kid recovered.
 ‘Cause she cried like mad when her parents divorced and all.
 SO it would be too strange to see her all happy and looking forward to Pro Sir and Mandy’s wedding.
 According to some exchanges between them and Ken Ho that Ken had asked for a leave to go take care of Angel’s situation and returning the ashes to her parents in the States.
 SO I hope some time had passed for everyone to recover regarding Eva as well.

 - Were the cases too easy?
-This is NOT a complaint on my part but more like I heard some people talking about it.
+This was NOT a complaint on my part but more like I heard some people talking about it.
 I think it was in a sense.
 YET the deduction made it fascinating.
-Even if the cases seemed too brainless or wasn’t as complex as the cases in the first installment but it wasn’t too unreasonable either.
+Even if the cases seemed too brainless or weren’t as complex as the cases in the first installment but it wasn’t too unreasonable either.
 Why not?
-If comparing to CSIs/Criminal Minds/ those other ones, not every one of those cases had to be so mind blowing to make it a case, right?
-Let’s just file these under the every day type of crime.
+If comparing to CSIs/Criminal Minds or those other ones, not every one of those cases had to be so mind-blowing to make it a case, right?
+Let’s just file these under the everyday type of crime.
 It wasn’t too unreasonable because people nowadays might just kill for no reason.
 NOT good or reassuring to know what type of messed up environment we might live in.
 Yet it wasn’t too off either.
 The only complaint I had was Wind’s case was toooo long.
 Okay, maybe I was just impatient that the family just pissed me off so much with their inconsiderate nature, except for Wind.
 SO yeah… (I put this up there at the beginning of the review already, BUT thought I would ‘bullet point’ it too!
 LOL!)

 What made up for it all?
 The technology actually.
 And the way the deduction was made.
 They really managed to take advantage of the technology all right.
 It reminded me of one of the most recent seasons of Criminal Minds where everyone was carrying a tablet with them.
 Pretty cool to think about.
 (Though not sure if everyone was as equipped in the real environment, lol.)

 Recommended?
-NOT recommended if you’re going to compare it to part 1 & 2.
+NOT recommended if you’re going to compare it to parts 1 and 2.
 I did it too, I know.
 YET I didn’t have a problem with it.
 Why?
-It’s a cop series.
+It was a cop series.
 But I must say that it was the only series from 2011 that I managed to finish.
 What about the others?
 Dropped halfway through or somewhere along the way.
 OR I didn’t bother.
 So that said something.
 But maybe because I’m too easily rattled.
 Your choice really.